A Week in Bukhara: Silk Road Diary from Bukhara, Uzbekistan's Holiest City

 Day 2: The Tower of Death and the Mosque That Impressed Genghis Khan

-The Kalyan Minaret is 47 metres tall, built in 1127, and earned the nickname "Tower of Death" because criminals were thrown from the top.
+The Kalyan Minaret stands 47 metres tall, built in 1127, and earned the nickname "Tower of Death" because criminals were thrown from the top.
 When Genghis Khan's army reached Bukhara in 1220, he destroyed most of the city but spared this minaret — supposedly so impressed by its height and beauty that he ordered it preserved.

 Mosque entry: UZS 25,000.
 The madrasa is exterior viewing only.